OneSignal/onesignal-dotnet-api/docs/DefaultApi.md

 <a name="cancelnotification"></a>
 # **CancelNotification**
-> InlineResponse2001 CancelNotification (string appId, string notificationId)
+> CancelNotificationSuccessResponse CancelNotification (string appId, string notificationId)

 Stop a scheduled or currently outgoing notification